-This development contributions plan repeals the Section 94 Development Contributions Plan 2012 (amendment 3).
-Contributions raised and paid under the auspices of the repealed plan will be directed towards the highest priority facility in the respective categories contained in this Plan.
+This development contributions plan repeals the Byron Shire Council Section 94 Development Contributions Plan 2005 (incorporating Amendment No. 1) September 2005 and the Section 94 Development Contributions Plan 2012 (amendments 1 and 2).
+Contributions raised and paid under the auspices of the repealed plans will be directed towards the highest priority facility in the respective categories contained in this Plan.
+This Plan incorporates the outstanding fund balances of the repealed plans, as existing at the time of the plan's introduction.

+Contributions levied under the repealed plans may be adjusted at the time of payment in accordance with movements in the quarterly Consumer Price Index.
 This Plan is consistent with Council's current Management Plan and provides a means of implementing priority facilities and strategies adopted by Council for the provision of public facilities and amenities in Byron Shire.